swarad07/swarad07.moon/_posts/2018-12-07-PUBG-Mobile-10-Tips-To-Improve-your-game.md

 ## 1. Play with headphones.

-Lets start with the simple stuff, DONT'T EVEN ATTEMPT TO PLAY PUBG MOBILE WITHOUT HEADPHONES, while this is true for most FPS games, it is super important in PUBG Mobile, the audio from the sorroundings of your charachter is very helpfull to get knowledge about what is around you.
+Lets start with the simple stuff, **DONT'T EVEN ATTEMPT TO PLAY PUBG MOBILE WITHOUT HEADPHONES**, while this is true for most FPS games, it is super important in PUBG Mobile, the audio from the sorroundings of your charachter is very helpfull to get knowledge about what is around you.
 You can use audio to pin point location of nearby players, wether they are jumping, what guns they are using, which car just approached you, when somebody pulls the pin on a grenade, the list is endless.
 Every action in PUBG creates a sound which is unique and good headphones will help you to find it.

 ## 2. Understand the guns, attachments and recoil patterns.